• Skip to main content

 Taking a selfie of Kris and I in the raft on the water.
 We're both wearing hats and our PFDs on our Pembina River rafting experience.
 The water is calm behind us.

-Kris and I enjoying rafting together.
+Kris and I are enjoying rafting together.

 Pin It: